 IN CASE OF SNOW ON TRAINING DAY.

-If the training is cancelled, appraisers will be notified via email and must attend one of the trainings offered on January 28th or February 4th.
+If the training is canceled, appraisers will be notified via email and must attend the training at UMBC on February 10th.
 Contact your Regional Director to indicate which training you will attend.

 Univ. of MD Baltimore County